sandeep21tw/about/README.md

 - 👋 Hi, I’m Sandeep
 - 👀 I’m interested in technology
-- 🌱 I’m currently learning about python
+- 🌱 I’m currently learning python
-- 💞️ I’m looking to collaborate on innovative technology projects
+- 💞️ I’m looking to collaborate on some python projects (making something is the fastest way to learn :))
-- 📫 How to reach me - Drop a message on github
+- 📫 How to reach me - Drop a message

 <!---
 sandeep21tw/sandeep21tw is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.